NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

   indicated by a red, diamond-shaped point marker in the middle of the chunk.

-Description of tabular results above explains how the :term:`Confidence Bands` and thresholds are calculated.
+Description of tabular results above explains how the :term:`confidence bands<Confidence Band>` and thresholds are calculated.
 Additional information is shown in the hover (these are interactive plots, though only static views are included here).

 .. code-block:: python